jjindrich/jjazure-web-angular-apimanagement/README.md

 SinglePage Angular web application calling back-end rest API published with API management.
 Backend API is secured using bearer tokens from Azure Active Directory .

-**TODO**:

-- Multiple API services (now only Books) - check https://github.com/jjindrich/jjazure-web-angular-apimanagement/pull/1
-- Host API in Docker using Azure Mesh

 **Design for development**:

 - all API services will be published with public IP
-- API services publish with Azure API Management
+- API services published with Azure API Management with public IP

 **Design for production**: